erlangsters/build-erlang/README.md

 It uses the Github-hosted runner to build Erlang for the following platforms.

-- Linux with glibc as libc (AMD64 and ARM64)
+- Debian (AMD64 and ARM64)
-- Linux with musl as libc (AMD64 and ARM64)
+- Alpine (AMD64 and ARM64)
 - macOS (ARM64 only)
 - Windows (AMD64 only)

+While 'Debian' and 'Alpine' are specific Linux distributions, we're using these terms to broadly represent Linux systems built on either the glibc or musl C library.

 Note that you must create two large runners called `linux-amd64` and `linux-arm64` for the Linux builds.